luzhenqian/lvp.js/docs/en/about/design.md

 Lv does not interfere with forms or input events, although form validation is one of the main application scenarios for Lv.
 When Lv is used is entirely up to you.
 You can also extend the original validation rules to add your own custom rules.

-Lv's applicable platform is very extensive, supporting browser, node.js, ~~ Typescript ~~.
-It also supports browser specifications, node.js Common-like specifications, AMD specifications, and ESM specifications.
+Lv's applicable platform is very extensive, supporting browser, node.js, ~~Typescript~~.
+It also supports node.js Common-like specifications, AMD specifications, and ESM specifications.
 No compatibility issues with any framework, such as React, jQuery, Vue, etc.

 ## About combination check